arvention/ccapdev-validation/README.md

 The client-side script [`public/js/signup.js`](public/js/signup.js) is attached to [`views/signup.hbs`](views/signup.hbs).
 This script contains lines of code which attaches a `keyup()` event all `<input>` element.
 We will discuss all the functions in the script.

 Function `isFilled()` returns true if all the fields are not empty, otherwise it returns false.
-This function uses the functions defined in [validator.js](https://github.com/validatorjs/validator.js).
+This function uses functions defined in [validator.js](https://github.com/validatorjs/validator.js).
 The function call `validator.trim()` removes all leading and trailing blank spaces entered by the user.
 The function call `validator.isEmpty()` returns true if the string argument is empty, otherwise, returns false.
 Shown below is the code as excerpted from the file:

 ```
 function isFilled() {